SoftUni-Internal/interactive-content/EN/08-Validation-And-Error-Handling/02-Error-Handling.md

 **Error handling** is important for a number of reasons:

-- It makes our application more user-friendly, as we can format the error in a proper way
+- It makes our application more user-friendly, as we can deal with the error in a proper way
   * we can also make it easier for the user to contact a help center when a problem occurs

 - Developers benefit from code that is easier to debug and maintain